 My kids liked doing a lemonade stand in the summer.
 Have them donate a few of those dollars to someone in need.
 Teach tithe and offerings with their earned money.

-When you connect to your child’s heart, you will have a real opportunity to encourage your child to do great things.
-He will want to do what is right because he doesn’t want to disappoint you or break the trust you have developed.
+When you connect to your child’s heart, you will have a real opportunity to encourage her to do great things.
+She will want to do what is right because she doesn’t want to disappoint you or break the trust you have developed.

 This isn’t foolproof.
 Your child will probably still have a few mishaps.
 But a strong relationship will help you weather the teen years and come out better when you get to the other side.

 Remember this: rules without relationship equals rebellion.